B2hu/B2hu.github.io/_tabs/about.md

 ---
 ## Hi and welcome to my personal blog.

-My name is Ahmed BAHYA, and I am a cybersecurity enthusiast with a keen interest in Blue Teaming.
+My name is Ahmed BAHYA, and I am a cybersecurity enthusiast with a keen interest in Blue Teaming, and Defense Engineering.

 This blog is dedicated to sharing insights into various cybersecurity attacks and threats, along with effective mitigation techniques to prevent them.